cnichte/md-curcuma/README.md

 create a `tsconfig.json`

-If u use it inside your Hugo Project, some folders are excluded per default.
+If you use it inside your Hugo Project, some folders are excluded per default.

 ```json
 {